GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-ruby.md

     **Default**: `100`

     Sets the maximum number of sampled traces per second.
+It applies when SDK-side sampling rules or a sample rate are active.

 - **`DD_INSTRUMENTATION_TELEMETRY_ENABLED`**